phnmnl/cloud-deploy-kubenow/README.md

 # cloud-deploy-kubenow
-This repository contains one-click-deploy-scripts to setup the PhenoMeNal cloud VRE.
+This repository contains one-click-deploy-scripts to setup the PhenoMeNal cloud CRE.
 The scripts are also part of the backend of the [Phenonemmal Portal](http://portal.phenomenal-h2020.eu/cloud-research-environment)